AriTheElk/gatsby-remark-embed-spotify/readme.md

 yarn add gatsby-remark-embed-spotify
 ```

-2. Add `gatsby-transformer-remark` to your `gatsby-transformer-remark` plugins in `gatsby-config.js`:
+2. Add `gatsby-remark-embed-spotify` to your `gatsby-transformer-remark` plugins in `gatsby-config.js`:

 ```js
 plugins: [